British Rail Class 52: D1062 Western Courier

-Model railways
+Models

 The first model of a Class 52 was produced by Trix to its unusual compromise scale of 3.8mm to 1ft with OO gauge/HO gauge (16.5mm) track.
 This model, however, was quite crude.

 In 1979 Hornby Railways launched its first version of the BR Class 52 (type 4) Western in OO gauge.
 Lima also produced a model to OO gauge.

-A British N gauge model was produced by Graham Farish.

-Since then, OO gauge models have been produced by both Heljan, and most recently Dapol, whilst an O gauge model has been produced by Heljan.
+Since then, OO gauge models have been produced by both Heljan and most recently Dapol.

 Dapol have also produced a model in British N gauge.
 The Dapol models were produced from a 3D scan of D1015 Western Champion at Tyseley Locomotive Works in February 2011.
+An earlier British N gauge model was produced by Graham Farish.

+An O gauge model has been produced by Heljan.